Charlie Kirk: ‘Trump is the bodyguard of Western civilization’

 CHARLOTTE, N.C. — Conservative activist Charlie Kirk on Monday told the Republican National Convention that President Trump is “the bodyguard of Western civilization.”

-Mr. Kirk, 26, is the founder of Turning Point USA, to promote conservative and free-market values among high school and college students.
+Mr. Kirk, 26, is the founder of Turning Point USA, which promotes conservative and free-market values among high school and college students.

 In a video address for the convention, Mr. Kirk described the political clash in America as a struggle of freedom versus tyranny, and he presented President Trump as the champion of freedom.